Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Fairness-Aware Imputation Evaluation and Reporting

+The following applies the proposed evaluation framework and produces the corresponding Imputation Card to illustrate how practitioners can inform their choice of imputation.
+We provide a visual summary of the Imputation Card in Figure~\ref{fig:card:mimic}.

-We find that imputation has algorithmic fairness consequences in real-world medical data.
-The presented experiments focus on groups defined by the following attributes: ethnicity (Black vs non-Black)\footnote{MIMIC's reported ethnicity contains 40 different categories, several referring to Black ethnicities such as Black African American, Black Haitian or Black African; for our analysis, we considered all Black ethnicities as one group.}, sex (female vs male), and insurance (publicly vs privately insured)\footnote{For our analysis, we considered private insurance versus all other types of reported insurance.}.
-We first investigate if MIMIC presents distinct group-specific missingness patterns.
-Then, we explore the impact of imputation strategies on downstream predictive performance, both at the population and group levels, echoing Insights 2.1 to 2.3.
-This analysis provides the following insights that parallel and enrich the synthetic experiments' results.
+\paragraph{Key factors.} Based on algorithmic fairness practices and the availability of demographic attributes in the dataset, we focus on groups defined by the following attributes: ethnicity (Black vs non-Black)\footnote{MIMIC's reported ethnicity contains 40 different categories, several referring to Black ethnicities such as Black African American, Black Haitian or Black African; for our analysis, we considered all Black ethnicities as one group.}, sex (female vs male), and insurance (publicly vs privately insured)\footnote{For our analysis, we considered private insurance versus all other types of reported insurance.}.
+These socio-medical groups may differ in their interactions with the healthcare system.

+\paragraph{Missingness process.} MIMIC data contain observational data from intensive care units in a single teaching hospital in Boston.
+As a result, the missingness patterns likely follow structured guidelines~\cite{ezzie2007laboratory} and prioritisation rules used in intensive care units.
+However, evidence exists that these guidelines differ between different groups, e.g. sex-based guidelines~\cite{merdji2023sex} that may result in group-specific patterns.
+In addition to known guidelines, the ordering of laboratory tests results from experts' intuition and potential biases, which may affect groups differently.
+Further, historically marginalised patients may differ in their access to care, and consequently have higher rate of missing data.
+As all these patterns may reflect the Boston hospital's and associated patients' characteristics, practitioners should carefully test for the validity of Assumption~\ref{assumption:stability} at deployment by comparing the joint distribution in the MIMIC and deployment datasets.

-\paragraph{Insight 3.0: Real-world data presents group-specific clinical missingness.} MIMIC data collection is the product of structured guidelines, medical intuition and prioritisation rules used in intensive care units.
-This process likely consists of an \emph{unknown} mixture of the clinical missingness scenarios described in Section~\ref{sec:missingness} that may impact subgroups differently.
-While the causes of clinical missingness \emph{cannot} be conclusively determined from observational data alone, one can examine missing data and identify evidence of group-specific patterns.
-Table~\ref{table:difference} shows the number of orders and the number of distinct laboratory tests (out of the 67 possible tests) performed during the first-day post-admission for different subgroups.
+\paragraph{Descriptive statistics.} We examine the missing data and identify evidence of group-specific patterns.
+First, there is 60.5\% of missing data in MIMIC III data, as all possible laboratory tests are not performed during the first 24 hours of observation.
+Table~\ref{table:difference} details the number of orders and the number of distinct laboratory tests (out of the 67 possible tests) performed during the first 24-hours for different subgroups.
+We disaggregate the results between patients who died during their stay vs. those who survived, and observe that there is a larger number of orders for patients who die during their stay compared with the ones who survived.
+Doctors may monitor sicker patients, or patients with conditions with higher mortality, more closely.